saisaigraph/Machine-Learning/README.md

 All Machine Learning datasets are taken from Kaggle.
-Use different machine learning models to do prediction, along with parameter tuning and feature tuning.
+First step, I used different machine models, and all the features provided in the dataset in order to make predictions and evaluate the accuracy of the models.
+I used PCA and other feature tuning methods from Scikit Learn, and then evaluated accuracy of models.